Election results 2020: Why the presidential race hasn't been called in North Carolina

 How ABC News makes its election projections

-The unofficial results so far include more than 977,000 absentee by mail cast by Nov.
-2, 3.6 million ballots cast by one-stop early voting and approximately 900,000 ballots cast at Election Day precincts.

-"North Carolina stopped counting votes on election night because there were no more votes to count at that time," State Board of Elections Executive Director Karen Brinson Bell said during a news conference on Wednesday.
-"There are also no more ballots that can be cast for election.
-All eligible ballots have already left the voters hands."

-2020 Election Results: North Carolina yet to be called in Trump, Biden presidential race
+2020 Presidential Election Results: Live updates as Trump, Biden race to 270 electoral votes

 Who will win the 2020 election?
 Here are Joe Biden and Donald Trump's paths to victory

-Provisional ballots also haven't yet been counted and it's unclear how many of those were submitted in early voting and on Election Day.

-Brinson Bell said the total number of those ballots will be announced before noon on Thursday.

-In 2016, she said, North Carolina had 61,000 provisional ballots.
+In 2016, State Board of Elections Executive Director Karen Brinson Bell said, North Carolina had 61,000 provisional ballots.
 Less than half, approximately 27,000, ended up being counted.
-However, there was lower voter turnout on Election Day this year, so the number is likely to be lower.

 A voter might receive a provisional ballot if a voter's record of registration cannot be found, a voter provides an address different from the voter's registered address, a voter was previously registered in the county but the registration was canceled, an election official is unable to locate a voter's address in the county's street lookup files, a voter's record indicates that the voter has already cast a ballot in the election or a voter requests to vote at a polling place on Election Day that is not the voter's proper precinct.